pip-services/pip-services-docs/content/en/python/rpc/connect/http_connection_resolver.md

 ### Description

-The HttpConnectionResolver class is used to retrieve connections for HTTP-based services abd clients.
+The HttpConnectionResolver class is used to retrieve connections for HTTP-based services and clients.

 Important points